-The Company's gross profit in year 2018 was Baht 438.16 million or 16.25 percent of the sales revenue, as compared with the gross profit of Baht 250.85 million or 10.15 percent of the sales revenue in the previous year.
-This was due to the increase of ethanol sales volume by 18.09 percent from last year and the decrease in the molasses price by approximately 17.97 percent from the previous year.
+The Company's gross profit in year 2019 was Baht 609.53 million or 24.05 percent of the sales revenue increased from the previous year which the gross profit was Baht 438.16 million or 16.25 percent of the revenue from sales.
+This was due to the increase of ethanol sales volume by 1.03 percent from the previous year and the decrease in the molasses price, which is the main raw material, by approximately 19.38 percent from the previous year.